Vietnam.vn - Nền tảng quảng bá Việt Nam

 US lawmakers urge delay in banning TikTok, China offers to sell to billionaire Elon Musk

-Ban extended for another 270 days
+The ban has been extended for another 270 days.

 Các nhà lập pháp Mỹ thúc giục hoãn cấm TikTok, Trung Quốc ngỏ ý bán cho tỷ phú Elon Musk- Ảnh 1.

-“The ban would destroy a unique information and cultural ecosystem, silencing millions in the process.
-A ban on TikTok would have dire consequences for millions of Americans who depend on the app for social connection and economic livelihood.
-We cannot let that happen,” said Senator Edward Markey.
+"A ban would destroy a unique information and cultural ecosystem, silencing millions in the process.
+A TikTok ban would have devastating consequences for millions of Americans who depend on the app for social connection and economic livelihoods.
+We cannot allow that to happen," said Senator Edward Markey.

 Các nhà lập pháp Mỹ thúc giục hoãn cấm TikTok, Trung Quốc ngỏ ý bán cho tỷ phú Elon Musk- Ảnh 2.

-(Source Reuters, Bloomberg)
+(Source: Reuters, Bloomberg)

 Source: https://www.baogiaothong.vn/cac-nha-lap-phap-my-thuc-giuc-hoan-cam-tiktok-trung-quoc-ngo-y-ban-cho-ty-phu-elon-musk-192250114120436016.htm